 Typically, if you want to take a tax loss on a security, such as a stock, you can simply sell it on the open market and record the details of your transaction.
 If you own a worthless security, however, things get a little more complicated.
 With no active market, you can't record a sales transaction for the Internal Revenue Service.
 However, you can report your security as worthless to the IRS if you have documentation to back up your claims.
-Financial services firms can sometimes take worthless securities off your hands for a small price.
+Financial services firms can sometimes take worthless shares off your hands for a small price.

 Ask your financial services firm to buy the stock from you.
-As a courtesy, some brokerage firms buy worthless securities from customers.
+As a courtesy, some brokerage firms buy worthless stocks or other securities from customers.
 You'll usually receive nothing in exchange for the sale, and you may even owe commission on the trade.
 However, the documentation of the trade will prove important when you file your taxes.

 Enter all relevant trade information on Form 8949.
 You'll need the name of the security, the dates you bought and sold it, and the amount you paid and received.
 Divide your trades into short-term -- that is, those held for one year or less -- and long-term.
 If your financial services firm bought the security from you, enter the trade date.
 If you are simply reporting your security to be worthless, use the last day of the year as the sale date.
 In both cases, you can write "worthless" or write in zero as the sales price.

 Transfer the total loss amounts to Schedule D as instructed on Form 8949.
-Keep your loss totals segregated into short-term and long-term transactions.
+Keep your loss totals segregated into short-term and long-term transactions

 - Even if you can't find a firm to buy your worthless security from you, you can still report it to the IRS as long as you keep proper documentation.
 In the event of an audit, you'll have to demonstrate to the IRS that there was no hope for you to receive anything from a sale of your security.
 You'll also need to provide a reasonable estimation as to when the security became worthless.